 Ways to Pay Off Debt

 - Debt consolidation.
 Outside of a credit card balance transfer, one increasingly popular way to pay off debt is through debt consolidation, particularly if you’re wondering how to pay off credit card debt with a high interest rate.
 Debt consolidation loans, which can be debt consolidated with a personal loan, can allow you to pay off your creditors directly and then repay the loan on a monthly schedule with a fixed payment and interest rate.
 Curious how much this could save you?
 Use our debt consolidation calculator for some savings examples.

 - What order should I pay off debt?
 There are also a couple strategies to consider when deciding in what order to begin paying off debt.One is the snowball strategy, which means paying off debt with the lowest amount owed first and gathering momentum (like a snowball) as you work through these smaller payments.
 The other is the avalanche strategy, which prioritizes paying off the debt with the highest interest rate first.

 - Debt settlement.
 This involves having a third party company step in and negotiate a settlement with your credit card company.
 While this could provide debt relief, it also comes with a number of risks, including having to make continued payments to the debt settlement company and even the possibility of getting caught up in scams.

+- Home equity loans.
 A home equity loan may come with a lower rate than you’re paying on a high interest credit card balance but it requires putting your home up as collateral to secure the loan.
 This could be a good option if you’re also undertaking a large project such as a home addition, because home equity loans tend to be for larger amounts.
-For instance, at Discover, we offer home equity loans between $35,000 and $150,000, while our personal loans are for between $2,500 and $35,000.
+For instance, at Discover, we offer home equity loans between $35,000 and $150,000, while our personal loans are for between $2,500 and $35,000 and they’re unsecured.